taiwo2/Associate-Google-cloud-Engineer-project/Cloud-SQL -database/readme.md

 Sign in to Qwiklabs using an incognito window.

-Note the lab's access time (for example, 1:15:00), and make sure you can finish within that time.
-There is no pause feature.
-You can restart if needed, but you have to start at the beginning.

 When ready, click Start lab.

 Note your lab credentials (Username and Password).
 You will use them to sign in to the Google Cloud Console.